jbeorse/docs/odk2-src/services-install.rst

 Prerequisites
 -------------------

-Before installing ODK Scan, you will need the following third party apps:
+Before installing ODK Services, you will need the following third party apps:

   - `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_

 There are no other ODK Android tools that are prerequisites to installing ODK Services.
 However, this tool is a prerequisite for all the other ODK 2.0 Android tools.

-.. _services-setup-install:
+.. _services-install:

 Installing Services
 --------------------------------